 While he was traveling through the snowy mountain passes between Bozeman, Montana and Yakima, Washington, I was going through my own sort of rollercoaster of a day.

 I made it to Portland without even a delay, and the air travel gods apparently were satisfied with the number of middle seats I’ve occupied over the years and granted me a flight with 70 empty seats.
 I had an entire row to myself.
 When I arrived, I decided to go to the Oregon Museum of Science and Industry (OMSI) because I had never been there.
-I learned that Portland does not mess around with science-based sex education, which I can fully get behind.
+I don’t know that anything will ever counter the awkwardness of seeing bunch of a children aged about 7 to 10 running around multitudes of displays of male and female genitalia, models of fetuses at different stages of pregnancy, AND what childbirth looks like including the weird way babies’ heads get all misshapen as they’re squeezed through a hole far too small for it to remain a normal shape.
+Portland does not mess around with science-based sex education, which I can get behind.

 Then Cascade.
 Whoever decided to make a Kriek to be served hot is a damn genius, and I need a Denver brewery to make this happen.
 By next winter, please.
 Thanks.